noelrego/talktide/docker/README.md

     ```
     $ mv sample.env .env
     ```
+    `NOTE` '''Replace the `sample.env` file which is shared seperately over the Email'''
 4. Bring up the Database service and create Table relations.
 Build the Database service.
 From the directory `talktide/docker` and run the follwing commands.
     ```
     $ docker-compose build talktide-db && docker-compose up -d talktide-db